indico/indico/indico/htdocs/ihelp/html/_sources/PaperReviewingGuides/PaperReviewingReviewers/PaperReviewingReviewers.txt

 Getting started
 ---------------

- As a content reviewer your responsibility is to give your opinion about the contribution's content.
+ As a content reviewer your responsibility is to give your opinion about the papers' content.
- Firstly, you must log in to the system, then you will find a link ``Content Reviewer Area`` in the left menu under ``My Conference``.
+ Firstly, you must log in to the system, then you will find a link ``Content Reviewer Area`` in the left menu under ``Paper Reviewing``.

         |image1|